What are temporary impairments?

 Temporary impairments include broken bones, recovery from surgery, or other medical conditions which temporarily interfere with a student’s ability to fully participate in academic activities (e.g., the ability to attend class, take notes, write papers, or complete exams as scheduled).

-Temporary impairments are not classified as disabilities unless their severity results in a substantial limitation of one or more major life activities for an extended period of time.
+Temporary impairments are not classified as disabilities unless their severity results in a substantial limitation of one or more major life activities.
 This can only be judged on a case by case basis.
-(See Office of Civil Rights, Question 34).

 Although the Americans with Disabilities Act (ADA) does not obligate an institution to provide services to individuals with temporary impairments, the University of Wisconsin-Madison recognizes the challenges a temporary impairment can create.
 Because a temporary impairment can occur at any point before or during the semester, the timing can significantly influence the options a student has for continuing in a particular class or remaining enrolled for the semester.
 Timely and honest communication with faculty and relevant campus personnel about the nature and duration of the impairment and requested academic assistance can often result in satisfactory solutions to the short-term problems caused by the injury or condition.